 5. Mount Douglas Beach

 The massive park also features the stunning Mount Douglas, a 213-meter tall urban mountain.
 This mountain is known as Mount Doug by locals or PKOLS in SENĆOŦEN.
 The park also has an extensive walking trail network of varying difficulties.
 Most of the paths lead to the main Mount Doug peak or the smaller second summit, Little Mount Doug.
+You can also drive to the top of Mount Doug on Churchill Drive.

 While one of the highlights of the park is the spectacular views from Mount Doug’s summit, the beach is also a must-see!
 The rocky beach has gorgeous views of the Haro Strait and the San Juan Islands.
 Towering Douglas Firs and Cedars shelter the beach, and a salmon-spawning stream runs into the ocean beside the beach entrance.